 Understanding an F Color on Diamond Color Scale

-The imperceptible hint of color an F color diamond elevates it to the top of the diamond color scale.
+The imperceptible hint of color on an F color diamond elevates it to the top of the diamond color scale.

 A lack of color is what matters on the color scale.
 The less color within the stone, the higher the diamond’s grade and value are.
 The characteristic brightness and sparkle of diamonds come from their transparency.
 The Gemological Institute of America (GIA) diamond scale sees D, E, and F diamonds as the highest-quality stones.
 The three categories make up the colorless top tier.